Community Health Service Education

 To be successful as a Medical Insurance Biller and Coder, you will need to be adaptable, pay close attention to detail, have good oral and written communication skills, plus math and keyboarding skills.
 You will also need an introductory knowledge of electronic health records

 A Medical Insurance Biller and Coder can expect to earn $15.50 to $20.00 per hour, $28,220 - $38,500 per year.

-The Pharmacy Technician course is a one-semester, four-credit course that meets one evening per week.
+The Pharmacy Technician course is a two-semester, seven-credit course with the second course being an externship that meets one evening per week.
 Completion of MATH 050 with at least a 2.0 grade, or attainment of math level 4 is a prerequisite.
 Completion of Pharmacology (CHSE 115) is recommended.
 Successful completion prepares students to take the Pharmacy Technician Certification Board National Certification Exam.